JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 This differs from many alternative data formats which require proprietary software, e.g. Excel.

 This works wonders, but what if our data **contains commas `,`** as values?
-If we would naively write data with commas, it would make the files very hard to convert back to a table.
+If we were to naively write data with commas, it would make the files very hard to convert back to a table.
 Luckily, `CSV.jl` handles this for us automatically.
 Consider the following data with commas `,`: